containers/quadlet/docs/Fileformat.md

 systemd configuration.
 The custom section is also visible in the generated file, but with a `X-` prefix which means systemd ignores it.

-Quadlet also supports `systemd --user` unit.
+Quadlet also supports `systemd --user` units.
 Any quadlet files stored in `$XDG_CONFIG_HOME/containers/systemd` (default is `~/.config/containers/systemd`) will be converted to user systemd services.
 These work more or less the same as the regular system